egold/better-xcode-ibeam-cursor/README.md

 1. Clone this repository (or fork it if you want to customize the tiff yourself!)
 2. Create a backup of `/Applications/Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Resources/DVTIbeamCursor.tiff`
-3. (Sudo) copy the tiff to `/Applications/Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Resources/DVTIbeamCursor.tiff`
+3. Copy (`sudo cp`) the tiff to `/Applications/Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Resources/DVTIbeamCursor.tiff`
 4. Restart Xcode

 You should now have an i-beam that is more easy to see on a dark or black background.